Concord Local Cultural Council

 - Betsy Levinson

 The Concord Cultural Council is a non-profit organization appointed by the Select Board of the Town of Concord.
 The Massachusetts Cultural Council (MCC) is the governing organization from which funds are derived and its mission is "to promote excellence, access, education, and diversity in the arts, humanities, and interpretive sciences in order to improve the quality of life for all Massachusetts residents and to contribute to the economic vitality of our communities."
 The MCC website's link to Local Cultural Councils lists the guidelines to which local communities must adhere.
 In addition, the Concord Cultural Council Guidelines include specific criteria to enhance and encourage events offered to various groups in Concord.
-In FY 2015-16 $4,600 was received.
-The Town budgeted an additional $2,000 to enhance this fund, enabling the CCC to enrich its support of the many cultural projects requesting funding.

 The Concord Cultural Council supports community cultural projects through its 2 grant programs: